tiagomiotto/recipe-gpt/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the code as you please.
+This project is licensed under the [GNU License](LICENSE), which means you're free to use, modify, and distribute the code as you please.

 ---